Come on in, let's get to know each other.

 'Life can only be understood backwards; but it must be lived forwards.'
 Søren Kierkegaard

-And yet?
-I couldn’t ignore a just-below-the-surface troubling disconnect poking holes in what otherwise felt like our new-found intimate relational connection.
+While that was an incredibly rich time I couldn’t ignore a just-below-the-surface troubling disconnect poking holes in what otherwise felt like our new-found intimate relational connection.
 With his dismissal of my periodic observations or questions, I decided my discomfort was related more to our stage in life than our relationship’s health.

 Until I couldn’t.
 Until I discovered my husband’s life-long, secret sexual behaviors that had been eroding the heart of our marriage for decades.